 Since the consummation of our initial public offering, we have had an audit committee composed entirely of non-employee directors.
 The members of the audit committee meet the independence and experience requirements of the New York Stock Exchange.
 The board of directors has determined that Mr. Abrams is the audit committee financial expert and is an independent director within the meaning of the applicable rules of the Securities and Exchange Commission and the New York Stock Exchange.
-The Committee did not meet in 2007 since we commenced operations on November 21, 2007.
+The Audit Committee met four times in 2009.
 The audit committee has adopted a written charter outlining the practices it follows.
 A full text of our audit committee charter is available for viewing on our website at www.chimerareit.com.
 Any changes in the charter or key practices will be reflected on our website.

-Our audit committee will meet with the Chief Financial Officer and our independent registered public accounting firm on a quarterly basis.
+During 2009, at each of our meetings, the audit committee met with the Chief Financial Officer and our independent registered public accounting firm.
 The audit committee 's agenda is established by the audit committee 's chairman.
 The audit committee engaged Deloitte & Touche LLP as our independent registered public accounting firm and reviewed with our Chief Financial Officer and the independent registered public accounting firm, overall audit scope and plans, the results of external audit examination, evaluations by the independent registered public accounting firm of our internal controls and the quality of our financial reporting.

-The audit committee has reviewed and discussed the audited financial statements with management including a discussion of the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments, and the clarity of disclosures in the financial statements.
-In addressing the quality of management's accounting judgments, members of the audit committee asked for and received management's representations that our audited financial statements have been prepared in conformity with generally accepted accounting principles in the United States of America, and have expressed to both management and registered public accounting firm their general preference for conservative policies when a range of accounting options is available.
+The audit committee has reviewed and discussed the audited consolidated financial statements with management including a discussion of the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments, and the clarity of disclosures in the consolidated financial statements.
+In addressing the quality of management 's accounting judgments, members of the audit committee asked for and received management 's representations that our audited financial statements have been prepared in conformity with GAAP, and have expressed to both management and registered public accounting firm their general preference for conservative policies when a range of accounting options is available.